 His happy, good-night air

 And I was unaware.

 I love this poem.
 It is ironic that old doom-and-gloom Hardy should be the one who makes the definitive statement for me about human hope - its independence of circumstances; its incorruptibility; its unexpectedness; its courage and beauty; its stubborn tenacity - its thrilling full-throated song forever challenging the gloom.
 As someone spreads darkness, someone else lights a candle.
 As women and children weep, love shows his face unexpectedly.
 In the midst of atrocity, a healing hand reaches out to offer comfort.
 In a trough of lies, truth reveals its shining face.

 Long may the song of the aged thrush resound with full-throated ease.
-Long may its song spring with thrilling unexpectedness in the human heart.7th September 2017 Gaps
+Long may its song spring with thrilling unexpectedness in the human heart.31st July 2019 The Guest House

 20th June 2017 "Love is not loved."

 25th April 2017 I Hope You Dance

 31st May 2016 The Little Way to The Almighty